 To increase your chances of getting noticed by the recipient, send it as soon as possible after finding a job listing.
 This will help ensure that your application is reviewed before other candidates.
 If you come across the listing early in the morning or early in the week, consider sending your resume immediately to get a head start on the competition.

-Should I put a 2-week job on my resume?
+Should I mention a 2-week job on my resume?

-Don’t do it, if you have only been at your current job for a few months.
+Don’t do it if you have only been at your current job for a few months.
 Short stints at jobs can raise red flags for employers and may make them question your commitment or work ethic.
-Instead, focus on highlighting your most recent and relevant work experience.
+Instead, focus on your work proficiency.